No. 8 Gonzaga tops No. 11 Oregon 73-72 in OT at Atlantis

 Oregon: Simply put, the Ducks have shown plenty of fight in their two-game stay so far in the Bahamas with pushing back from big deficits.

+“I hope they learn we can’t have those stretches,” Altman said, adding: “You just can’t do that on a consistent basis and have a good ball team.”

-Gonzaga: The Zags are banged up as they try to close the three-games-in-three-days tournament.
-They didn’t have freshman Anton Watson, who was wearing a boot on his right foot after suffering an ankle sprain early in Wednesday’s win against Southern Miss.
-And coach Mark Few had described Tillie as a game-time decision going forward after he had swelling in his knee following a surgery in October.
-Tillie didn’t play in the Southern Miss game but had seven points Thursday.
+Gonzaga: The Zags didn’t have freshman Anton Watson, who was wearing a boot on his right foot after suffering an ankle sprain early in Wednesday’s win against Southern Miss.
+Tillie didn’t play in that one due to swelling in his knee following a surgery in October.
+Additionally, Woolridge and Admon Gilder are fighting through knee issues.

+“It’s kind of a warrior’s mentality that Coach Few has been repeating over and over again,” said Kispert, who had 17 points.
+“When the ball goes up, we’re going to run with who we’ve got.
+In our case, the 7-8 guys that are out on the floor happen to be really, really good.”

 UP NEXT